-During the summer months, climbing into a hot car can feel almost unbearable.
+During summer, climbing into a hot Car Interiors can feel almost unbearable.
 Even if you’ve been parked in the shade, you’re still likely to feel the heat when you’re ready to drive – but why exactly does getting into your vehicle feel like stepping into a walk-in oven during the summer?

 The answer is quite simple, and we’ve got science to thank for understanding this: the greenhouse effect.
 That’s right – the same effect that keeps heat within our atmosphere (thereby keeping our planet at a rather cosy temperature) is also responsible for drastically increasing the interior temperature of your car during summer.

 The windshield suntrap